 The most common “pre-seed” funders are the founders themselves getting their skin in the game; as well as close friends, supporters and family.
 Depending upon the nature of the company and the initial costs set up with developing the business idea, this funding stage can happen very quickly; or it may take a long time.
 It’s also likely that investors at this stage are not making an investment in exchange for equity in the company.

-Pre-seed investors are essentially accelerators or incubators; they invest not so much in the idea or product itself, but in the founders.
+Pre-seed investors are typically accelerators or incubators; they invest not so much in the idea or product itself, but in the founders.
 Typically there are cohorts, providing a combination of financial investment to get the business started and mentoring.
+Now, we are a Venture Building studio; but, still, we can offer what a pre-seed investor can.

 The myths of pre-seed investors